- 1 Fold handling with Collapse-O-Matic plugin

 The XC code is at https://www.teigfam.net/oyvind/blog_notes/208/code/audiomux_controller_.zip.
 However, I have obfuscated the url and added an underscore just before the

 .zip.
 You should remove the underscore by hand.
+That version was

-It contains the XMOS xTIMEcomposer project
+The two code zips contain the XMOS xTIMEcomposer project

 git versioning.
 The system is built with XMOS xTIMEcomposer (14.4.1).